-Vision impairment can make it difficult for you to perform everyday tasks, from self-grooming activities to household chores – even participating in favorite hobbies and pastimes.
+Vision problems can make it difficult for you to perform everyday tasks, from self-grooming activities to household chores, and even participating in favorite hobbies and pastimes.

-The Visual Impairment Program at the Mary Free Bed Rehabilitation Hospital Outpatient Therapy Center strives to improve your independence, functionality and quality of life.
-We focus on helping you to be safer at home and in your community by helping you to compensate for a visual change.
+The Visual Impairment Program at the Mary Free Bed strives to improve your independence, functionality and quality of life.
+We focus on helping you to be safer at home and in your community by teaching you how to compensate for a visual change.

-We treat patients of all ages, from children to older adults.
-Our vision therapy clinic in Grand Rapids helps patients from throughout West Michigan who experience visual impairments caused by:
+We treat patients of all ages, from children to older adults, experiencing visual impairments caused by:

-You’ll work with an occupational therapist on vision therapy that can include everything from visual reaction time training, to hand-eye coordination and visual retraining activities – and much more.
+You’ll work with an occupational therapist on vision therapy.
+This may include everything from visual reaction time training to hand-eye coordination and visual retraining activities.
 You may also learn a home exercise program and receive training on adaptive equipment and technology.

 Multiple programs and features assess and treat various diagnoses and disabilities, including central and peripheral awareness; visual attention, processing, recognition and reaction time; binocularity; field loss deficit; visual motor integration; eye, hand, and body coordination; balance and cognition.